 Types Of Hand Stitches - Embroidery Stitches Guide

 Hemstitching is the art of using hand sewing to make tucks and hems for the decorative or ornamental purpose.
 The design of hem stitching as ornament varies as some hem stitches can be done straight or diagonally.

 - Hemstitch in Drawn Thread Embroidery – Photo Tutorial – Needle’nThread

 Embroidery hem stitch tutorial

 Chain stitch always looks like when one is using a single thread on the sewing machine to sew.
 The needle used in chain stitch is inserted in the last loop when stitching the next stitch.
 Chain stitch is used as a darning stitch when used for ornamental or embroidery design.

 Embroidery Buttonhole Stitch

 Embroidery buttonhole stitch is quite different from plain stitch buttonhole as it is worked from left to right and not from right to left as in buttonhole in plain stitch.
-Ornamental buttonhole stitch is used on flannels and on embroidery of all types.
+Ornamental buttonhole stitch is used on flannels and on the embroidery of all types.